astrob4t/dotfiles/README.md

 These are my dotfiles to be used by whoever wishes to.

-I won't be putting a license on this, just please don't make money on this This includes putting it in something paid.(idk why you would do either though)
+I won't be putting a license on this, just please don't make money on this.
+This includes putting it in something paid.(idk why you would do either though)